Health and Counseling Centers at Ward & West Building, Second Floor

 - Sexual matters

-- Body Image and eating problems
+- Body image and eating issues

 - Physical or sexual mistreatment or abuse

-- Alcohol and drug-related problems
+- Alcohol and drug-related problems or questions

 The Counseling Center is open Monday–Friday, 8 a.m.–5 p.m.

-Group, Individual and Couples Counseling & Therapy
+Brief Individual and Couples Counseling

 Alcohol and Drug Abuse Program

 The Counseling Center offers alcohol and other drug assessment and treatment to meet various personal needs.
 Programs are available in both individual and group formats.
 Services can assist in achieving a greater awareness of a problem or addressing a problem through education and treatment.

 Tigers in Recovery is TU’s collegiate recovery program, which provides support for students in recovery from substance use disorders.
 This program offers opportunities for students in recovery to connect with other students in recovery as well as participate in social activities on and off campus.
 For more information, visit the program’s website.